Nuuly is a monthly subscription service where you can pick any 6 items and rent maternity clothes for $88.

 If only there was some kind of service where I could just “rent” my maternity wardrobe.
 You know, like those sites where you rent a fancy cocktail dress then you just send it back when the party is over except, in this case, birth would be the party.

-So I was pretty jazzed when the folks at LeTote contacted me about their maternity line because that’s exactly what they do.
+So I was pretty jazzed when I came across Nuuly because that’s exactly what they do.

 This would have been such a game changer for me because I was working in an office environment when I was pregnant.
 I felt silly wearing the same outfits day after day but I just didn’t want to invest in clothing that I wasn’t going to wear very long.
 It would have been so nice just to have a few new pieces that I could swap in and out to keep things a little more interesting.
 It also just dawned on me that this would be a good idea after you had a baby too.
 “Why yes, I would like to look nice while I’m carrying around post-baby weight, thank you.”

-The only drawbacks I can see is that you can’t pause or cancel the service online (you have to call) but that could just be me because I hate talking to people.
-And it’s only available in the U.S. Yes, America, once again you can get stuff delivered to your door in record speed without custom charges – all the Canadians are nodding as they read this (possibly eating an Aero bar while basking in a year-long maternity leave but whatev – you still have it good.)
+The only drawback I can see is that it’s only available in the U.S. Yes, America, once again you can get stuff delivered to your door in record speed without custom charges – all the Canadians are nodding as they read this (possibly eating a Coffee Crisp while basking in a year-long maternity leave but whatev – you still have it good.)

 Overall, I think it’s a brilliant idea for those of us that want to have some variety in our maternity clothes without dropping a ton of cash on a new wardrobe.
-Heck, you could even add this to your registry as a gift (hint, hint, can I get a hell yeah holidays?)
+Heck, you could even add this to your registry as a gift (hint, hint)